socialring/oldsocialring/README.md

 # socialring
-this is the github repo for the bucket webring. you can find more on the [website](https://socialring.github.io).
+this is the github repo for the socialring webring. you can find more on the [website](https://socialring.github.io).